-The Working Day: Being a train driver involves erratic working patterns and Conditions of Service which vary from one TOC to another.
+The Working Day: Being a train driver involves erratic train driver shift pattern and Conditions of Service which vary from one TOC to another.
 In theory, turn lengths can vary between about five and eleven hours but in practice most come in at around seven to ten hours.
-Woking hours are subject to what are know as the Hidden Regulations* which specify that you cannot work a shift longer than twelve hours and then only if there is no driving involved after the eleventh hour.
+Working hours are subject to what are known as the Hidden Regulations* which specify that you cannot work a shift longer than twelve hours and then only if there is no driving involved after the eleventh hour.
 You must also have a minimum of twelve hours off between shifts.

 (* Named after Anthony Hidden, the consultant who compiled the report on drivers hours for BR – nothing to do with the regulations being secret!)